wakabayashiryo/NetworkPlayer/README.md

-# selecterServer
+# selectorServer
 ---
-Raspberry Media Player have selecter for RCA jack. this program control selecter using GUI on web browser.
+Raspberry Media Player have selector for RCA jack. this program control selector using GUI on web browser.